 Zanzibar, situated in the Indian Ocean just 25 kilometres from mainland Tanzania, is a popular spot in eastern Africa for those after a tropical holiday.
 The capital, Zanzibar City, is the commercial hub of the island and home to the historic centre, Stown Town.
 This UNESCO World Heritage Site consists of a labyrinth of winding alleys, traditional markets and crumbling architecture.
 A little out of the city, you’ll find various spice plantations where you can enjoy a spice tour.

 Nungwi Beach is waiting to transport you to paradise with its white coral sands and clear turquoise waters.
 Snorkelling amongst the colourful marine life is one of the most popular activities here.
 Also enjoy a host of other water based activities such as kayaking, diving and boating.
 Dream holidays here we come!

 “Go Slow” on the island of Caye Caulker

-If you want to relax like you’ve never relaxed before, then a visit to the island with the moto “go slow” might just be your perfect holiday.
+If you want to relax, then visiting the island with the moto “go slow” might be your dream holiday.
 Caye Caulker, a small Caribbean island just off the coast of Belize, is characterised by its white sandy beaches, crystal blue waters and picturesque palm trees that line the shores.
-Cars are prohibited on the island and visitors are encouraged to rent bikes to explore the area – an activity that promotes a slower form of travelling to take in more of the beautiful surroundings.
-Swimming, snorkelling and water sports are all popular on the island as well as expeditions to the Great Blue Hole – a giant sinkhole that’s considered one of the best scuba diving sites in the world.
+Cars are prohibited on the island and visitors are encouraged to rent bikes to explore the area.
+A great activity that promotes a slower form of travelling to take in more of the beautiful surroundings.
+Swimming, snorkelling and water sports are popular on the island as well as expeditions to the Great Blue Hole.
+This giant sinkhole is one of the best scuba diving sites in the world!

 Island hop off the coast of Thailand